GWGHQ ALERT: The Klein Law Fir - GuruFocus.com

-NEW YORK, April 18, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of GWG Holdings, Inc. (OTC Other: GWGHQ) alleging that the Company violated federal securities laws.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of GWG Holdings, Inc. (OTC Other: GWGHQ) alleging that the Company violated federal securities laws.

 Class Period: December 23, 2017 to April 20, 2022